 The disciplinary procedures which will apply to you will be found in Ordinance XVII Student Discipline Procedures.
-You are required to inform us immediately should you be cautioned for, or convicted of, any serious criminal offence during your period of registration as a student.
+You are required to inform us within 5 working days should you be cautioned for, or convicted of, any serious criminal offence during your period of registration as a student.